bbauska/LFS170x/readme.md

 </p>

 Kittens purchased on the cryptokitties.co site will be stored in the Metamask wallet associated with your account or can be put up for sale at an NFT marketplace.
 Any fees or revenue from your kittens will automatically be reflected in your Metamask wallet totals.
 Cryptokitties are the first example of a non-fungible token which we will cover in the next section.

-Exchanges
+<h3>Exchanges</h3>
 Cryptocurrency exchanges vary in complexities and user experience.

-Beginners
+<h3>Beginners</h3>
 To start off, it is advantageous to deal with a centralized solution to store your cryptocurrency.

 These larger exchanges act as a bank for your cryptocurrencies.
-Offering features like loans and staking rewards (rewards for being an active part in a network).They vet the currencies they allow you to trade and store, while controlling the private keys for you, so accessing your currencies is as easy as a username and password.
-Such examples of these organizations are Coinbase and Gemini.
-Below you can see a screenshot of the Gemini Custodial Crypto Account Dashboard:
+Offering features like loans and staking rewards (rewards for being an active part in a network).

+They vet the currencies they allow you to trade and store, while controlling the private keys for you, so accessing your currencies is as easy as a username and password.

+Such examples of these organizations are [Coinbase](https://www.coinbase.com/) and [Gemini](https://www.gemini.com/).

+Below you can see a screenshot of the [Gemini Custodial Crypto Account Dashboard](https://exchange.gemini.com/signin?redirect=e2aa461e75019f06a9907a89b5090decb94caf52-1626117922675-%2F):

 <!------------------------------------------------------------------------------------------------>
 <!------------------------ Gemini Custodial Crypto Account Dashboard ----------------------------->